Zrizvi28/Cross-Cohort-Allergy-Biomarkers/README.md

 * Tsai, P.C. & Bell, J.T.
 (2015). *International Journal of Epidemiology* — power and sample size estimation for EWAS

 ## Project Status
 This repository is a focused continuation of my original food-allergy biomarker project.
 The classification component has been removed so that the project can focus on statistical biomarker analysis and biological interpretation.
+AI assistance was used to write the one script, debug code, and copy the necessary parts of the previous, more messy repo here.